 Anne is survived by her life partner of more than four decades, David Myers, and her dachshund of five years, Logan, who consider her the nicest person they have known, and who miss her dearly.
 Anne was preceded in death by her parents.
 Anne had no siblings or biological children; she considered her students to be her children for a semester or a few years, with many friendships continuing beyond.
 She was adored by David's brother and sister and their families; her students; her many cousins, nieces, nephews and numerous friends.
 She had a sparkle, smile, energy, humor, intellect, arts expertise, caring, generosity, and friendly and welcoming persona.
 This most remarkable woman will be missed by all.

-Anne lived the arts and for the arts, so those wishing to honor Anne's memory are encouraged to support a local fine or performing arts program — community- or school-based — by your attendance, participation, volunteering and/or financial contributions, in particular, Edison Stage Light Players.
+Anne lived the arts and for the arts, so those wishing to honor Anne's memory are encouraged to support a local fine or performing arts program — community- or school-based — by your attendance, participation, volunteering and/or financial contributions, in particular, the Adirondack Lakes Center for the Arts.

 Family and friends are encouraged to visit her memorial website to view and share: thelovelyannevaccaro.com.